jboonstra/biblesearch_api_docs/tags.md

 # Tags

 Tags are annotations you apply to selected Bible verses.
 Tags belong to users.
+All tags retrieved via API will also include the verses to which they refer.

 ## List